 - 14.4.2.1 The terminal date of term appointments shall be stipulated in the letter of appointment. - 14.4.2.2 Should the University wish to extend or renew a term appointment, it shall send the academic staff member notice of its intention at least six weeks before the term appointment expires.
 The academic staff member is not obliged to accept such an offer of extension or renewal. - 14.4.2.3 Term appointments other than a visiting appointment shall normally be twelve months.
 Term appointments may be made for less than twelve months in circumstances such as: - when unforeseen circumstances prevent or delay a position from being filled before the beginning of the academic year; - when an academic staff member is granted leave for a period of less than twelve months; - when necessitated by planning decisions arising under Article 5; - when the candidate's availability limits the appointment. - 14.4.2.4 Appointments shall be made at the academic category and rank appropriate to the academic staff member's qualifications and experience. - 14.4.2.5 No academic staff member shall hold a term appointment, or a series of term appointments, for more than five consecutive years.
 An appointment in the sixth consecutive academic year shall be an appointment with tenure.
-Members shall be deemed to have held a term appointment in a given academic year if they held a term appointment during any part of that academic year. - 14.4.2.6 Notwithstanding Article 14.4.2.5, a term appointment in SPHERU may be held for more than five consecutive years if the funding for the appointment derives principally from sources external to the University.
-The letter of appointment shall specify the funds upon which the appointment is based and indicate that the appointment is not subject to the provisions of Article 14.4.2.5.
-Academic staff members shall be notified in writing, with a copy to the Faculty Association of any changes in the funding sources upon which their appointments are based.
+Members shall be deemed to have held a term appointment in a given academic year if they held a term appointment of four consecutive months or longer during that year.